 Kayobe uses a bootstrap user to create a stack user account.
-By default, this user is centos on CentOS, rocky on Rocky and ubuntu on Ubuntu, in line with the default user in the official cloud images.
-If you are using a different bootstrap user, set the controller_bootstrap_user variable in etc/kayobe/controllers.yml.
+By default, this user is centos on CentOS, and ubuntu on Ubuntu, in line with the default user in the official cloud images.
+If you are using a different bootstrap user, set the controller_bootstrap_user variable in etc/kayobe/ controllers.yml.
 For example, to set it to cloud-user (as seen in MAAS):

-Listing 7: etc/kayobe/controllers.yml
+Listing 6: etc/kayobe/controllers.yml

-'''

 controller_bootstrap_user: "cloud-user"

-'''

-By default, on systems with SELinux disabled, Kayobe will put SELinux in permissive mode and reboot the system to apply the change.
+By default, on systems with SELinux enabled, Kayobe will disable SELinux and reboot the system to apply the change.
 In a test or development environment this can be a bit disruptive, particularly when using ephemeral network configuration.
-To avoid rebooting the system after enabling SELinux, set selinux_do_reboot to false in etc/kayobe/globals.yml.
+To avoid rebooting the system after disabling SELinux, set disable_selinux_do_reboot to false in etc/kayobe/globals.yml.

-Listing 8: etc/kayobe/globals.yml
+Listing 7: etc/kayobe/globals.yml